KvalitetsIT/monitoring101/05-keycloak-getting-started/README.md

 ```

-Keycloak can be started in a development mode using the start-dev command, however the a metrics endpoint cannot be created when using development mode.
-Because of this, we use the "start" command along with a few arguments which allow us to quickly start Keycloak without setting up HTTPS.
+We use the "start" command along with a few arguments which allow us to quickly start Keycloak without setting up HTTPS.
+One might be tempted to start Keycloak in development mode using the start-dev command, however the metrics endpoint does not work in development mode.

 In order to enable the metrics endpoint, we have to:

 1) Set the KC_HEALTH_ENABLED and KC_METRICS_ENABLED environment variables to true, which enable health and metrics endpoints respectively.
+We did this in the code block above.

 2) Mount port 8080 *and* port 9000.
 Port 8080 is the default port for most of Keycloak.
 The /metrics and /health are however by default located on port 9000.
+We did this in the code block above.

-3) Finally, we have to add the following code to prometheus.yml in order to make prometheus scrape Keycloak's /metrics endpoint:
+3) Finally, we have to add the following code to our prometheus.yml in order to make prometheus scrape Keycloak's /metrics endpoint:

 ```
  - job_name: keycloak